tiaguinho2009/24SPY-DEV/README.md

 For new users or anyone with questions on how to display online ATCs from ATC24 on the website, refer to the [Wiki](https://github.com/tiaguinho2009/24SPY/wiki) for guidance, including the [How to see the ATCs Online](https://github.com/tiaguinho2009/24SPY/wiki/How-to-see-the-ATCs-Online) guide.

-## Latest Update DEV 0.1.3.8
+## Latest Update DEV 0.1.3.8.1

 - Added all missing APP zones.
 - Added ISKP Oceanic and Changed IBTH Control to IBTH Oceanic.
 - Started working with user settings.
 (NOT WORKING YET)
 - Starting working with frequencies.
-(NOT WORKING YET)
+(Working Only with major Airports!)
 - Organized/formatted code in PR #1 by @awdev1